MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Method

 Motivated by the preceding discussion, we propose improving conditional modeling by explicitly encouraging inter-class separation in conditional models, as shown conceptually in~\Cref{fig:conceptual figure}(b).
 Let $p_{\mb\theta}(\mb x|\mb c)$ denote the model's conditional distribution for class condition $\mb c$, where $\mb\theta$ is the model parameter.
 We consider the following objective:

-where $\mb c$ and $\tilde{\mb c}$ are two randomly sampled classes and $\eta$ controls regularization strength.
-Compared to standard MLE (equivalently, DSM under appropriate weighting) in~\eqref{MLE equals DSM}, eq.~\eqref{MLE with Likelihood ratio constraint symmetric} explicitly encourages samples to have higher likelihood under their true class than under mismatched classes.
+where $\mb c$ and $\tilde{\mb c}$ are two randomly sampled classes, and $\eta$ controls the regularization strength.
+Compared to standard MLE (equivalently, DSM under appropriate weighting) in~\eqref{MLE equals DSM}, eq.~\eqref{MLE with Likelihood ratio constraint symmetric} introduces an additional regularizer, which we refer to as MCLR.